bojotamara/python-chess/README.md

 #### Moving A Piece On Your Turn:
+Use the mouse to select one of your pieces and then select the square you want to move it to.
+If you selected one of your pieces, the square that piece is on will be highlighted by a purple square.
-Use the mouse to select one of your pieces and then select the square you want to move it to If you choose an invalid place to move to, a message will be displayed informing you of the rule infringement, and you will be able to try again.
+If you choose an invalid place to move to, a message will be displayed informing you of the rule infringement, and you will be able to try again.
+If you decide to not move this piece, just select it again to cancel the move, and the purple square will go away to indicate that you deselected that piece.

 #### Checking:
 If your opponent places you in check, a message will be displayed informing you